iommirocks/iommi/docs/philosophy.rst

 ----------------------------------------------

 GUIs consists of layers of abstraction like a form containing fields, fields containing input tags, and a button.
-But to customize the input tag of a form field row you must subclass several classes even for very trivial things.
+But in traditional APIs, to customize the input tag of a form field row you must subclass several classes even for very trivial things.
 Often trivial things also requires copy pasting a template and making a minor change.
 This leads to lots of code that basically does nothing and it